Course Offerings

 Required Courses for Majors

-Majors are required to take no fewer than ten and no more than fourteen courses in Psychology to fulfill the requirements that are specified below.
+Majors are required to take no fewer than ten courses in Psychology to fulfill the requirements that are specified below.
 The course descriptions are available at the bottom of this page.

 1. Three required courses: PSYC 1000 General Psychology, MATH 1040 Probability and Statistics, and PSYC 2000 Research Methods and Statistics.